kaedyn01/nextjs-minigame/README.md

 ## Intro

-Welcome to the rock papers scissors game built in nextjs.
+Welcome to the minigame website built in nextjs.

+Current games available to play include:
+  Rock Paper Scissors